• Skip to primary navigation

 2. Identify the role that culture, emotions, and cognitive underminers play in a student’s ability to achieve their full academic potential.

-3. Evaluate your course through the lens of students who are minoritized.
+3. Evaluate your course through the lens of students from minoritized communities.

-4. Create a course card that provides a warm invitation to your students.
+4. Create a course card that sends a cue of inclusion to students often marginalized in the course discipline/field.

 5. Create a visually appealing course homepage (with an accessible course banner) that serves as a kindness cue of social inclusion for students at the start of your course.